 The environment was clean and in a good state of repair.
-There were appropriate cleaning products in use.
-There was a good supply of personal protective equipment which included aprons, gloves and face masks.
+Appropriate cleaning products were in use and we saw completed cleaning checklists.
+The service had a good supply of personal protective equipment, which included aprons, gloves and face masks.

-We reviewed four patient care records.
-We saw a good process of recording patient information we reviewed, such as their:
+We saw patient information documented in four of the five patient care records we reviewed, such as their: